syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Layout-Management.md

-TableLayoutManagermt lLayout=new TableLayoutManager(this.diagram1.Model, 7, 7);
+TableLayoutManager lLayout=new TableLayoutManager(this.diagram1.Model, 7, 7);

 tlLayout.VerticalSpacing = 20;